amidaware/trmm-docs/docs/install_docker.md

 Running this command multiple times will add redundant entries, so those will need to be removed.

-Let'sEncrypt certs paths are below.
+Let's Encrypt certs paths are below.
 Replace ${rootdomain} with your own.

 public key
 `/etc/letsencrypt/live/${rootdomain}/fullchain.pem`